Search

 £18,731.00

-We co-designed with them ‘Conversation Cafe’ whereby local Castlemillk people who signed up as volunteers and people with English as a second language from across Castlemilk met in a hired local cafe to practise conversational English over a shared meal.
+We co-designed the ‘Conversation Café’, where local volunteers and individuals learning English as a second language met in a local café to practise conversational skills over a shared meal.

 New Scots reached